ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

 [https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference](https://stackoverflow.com/questions/57259126/why-does-the-rust-compiler-not-optimize-code-assuming-that-two-mutable-reference)

 Now that it has been enabled for a while, I haven't seen people trumpeting that Rust is faster than C in general and frankly, I tend to distrust benchmarks that as often used for marketing as they are for technical comparison.
 That said, if you search around you can find benchmarks of various kinds and sometimes Rust is slower, sometimes Rust is faster.
-So it does seem reasonable to say the two are vary comparable in performance though it's hard to say to what degree the aliasing rules help with this.
+So it does seem reasonable to say the two are very comparable in performance though it's hard to say to what degree the aliasing rules help with this.

 ## Thoughts from Rust's Designers